Blog

 How CrabCut uses it

-Free users can still start clipping with 60 monthly credits, with 720p exports and a watermark.
+Free users can still start shorts creation with 60 credits on sign-up, with 720p exports and a watermark.
 Starter and Pro unlock 1080p watermark-free exports and more production features.

 Short answer

-Removing silence before making clips improves pacing and can help retention because viewers reach the strongest part of the clip faster.
-CrabCut uses silence removal as part of the clipping workflow so exported clips feel tighter and more ready to post.
+Removing silence before making shorts improves pacing and can help retention because viewers reach the strongest part of the short faster.
+CrabCut uses silence removal as part of the shorts creation workflow so exported shorts feel tighter and more ready to post.